Triton-Robotics/TR-mbed/util/communications/comDocumentation.md

 # SerialCommunication.hpp

-- Facilitates Computer -> Nucleo communication through Mbed Studio's serial monitor.
+- Facilitates Computer to Nucleo communication through Mbed Studio's serial monitor.
 (Great for testing)

   - Because the "Enter" button does not do anything on the Serial Monitor, pressing '\' will act like the Enter button.